Skip to main content

 If you wish to remain opted out of a new employer’s pension scheme after a company change, follow these steps:

 1. Inform Your Employer: Notify your employer directly about your decision to opt out of the pension scheme.
-This ensures they are aware of your preference and can take the necessary steps to exclude you from enrollment.
+This ensures they are aware of your preference and can take the necessary steps to exclude you from enrolment.

 2. Submit an Opt-Out Request: Provide any required documentation or formal requests as specified by your employer.
 Employers typically handle opt-out requests for the current pension scheme.